 Using an antagonist to induce and speed an opioid withdrawal was first introduced in the early 1970′s.
 The idea was that an antagonist such as naloxone would bind to the receptors and rapidly push off the opiates, creating a precipitated withdrawal.
 Furthermore, the antagonist would block the opioids from further attaching, producing euphoric effects, and best of all, it would limit physical cravings.

-The History of Anesthesia Detox – Earlier Protocols
+The History of Anesthesia Detoxification – Earlier Protocols

-Various protocols of “rapid” or “ultra rapid” opiate detoxification (ROD or UROD) have been developed since 1988 when Dr. Loimer first reported his “ultra rapid” technique of detox under sedation.
+Various protocols of “rapid” or anesthesia assisted opiate detoxification (ROD or UROD) have been developed since 1988 when Dr. Loimer first reported his “ultra-rapid” technique of detox under sedation.
 The idea to rapidly induce detoxification while blocking the severe symptoms of opiate withdrawal was magical.
 Accelerated methods using high levels of antagonist drugs provided a shortened duration of acute withdrawal.
 Therefore lasting only a few hours, in contrast to several days.

 Risks and Benefits

 The benefit of detox under sedation when performed responsibly by experienced doctors and in an accredited hospital, is that it dramatically minimizes withdrawal symptoms.
-Also, the procedure results in 100% detoxification rates, which in itself, was a great medical discovery.
-In other words, while under anesthesia, the patient is not subject to the painful withdrawal symptoms so they complete detoxification.
+The procedure also results in 100% detoxification rates, which in itself was a great medical discovery.
+In other words, while under anesthesia, the patient is not subject to the painful withdrawal symptoms, so they complete detoxification.
 Also, cravings are almost non-existent.

 Anesthesia Assisted Detox Centers